SUpramolecularly engineered functional PERovskite quantum wells

 Solid-state nuclear magnetic resonance will be applied as a top-notch technique to probe the low-dimensional phases, their defectivity, structural rigidity, and local coordination environment with atomic-scale resolution.

-Advanced optical spectroscopy and charge transport measurements will assess the efficacy of the synthetic strategies, establishing a close structure-properties relationship and assisting the material's refinement.
+Advanced optical spectroscopy and charge transport measurements will assess the efficacy of the synthetic strategies, establishing a close structure-properties relationship and assisting in the material's refinement.

 Final Platforms